What Should Be Known About Structured Settlements for Minors?

 Structured Settlement Protection Act

-When it comes to the sale of structured settlement payments, there are laws that have been put into place to protect individuals and make it more difficult for them to sell their payments.
+When it comes to the sale of structured settlement payments, there are laws that have been put into place to protect individuals.
 Each state has adopted its own Structured Settlement Protection laws and the Federal Structured Settlement Protection Act was signed into law in 2002.
 Understanding the laws that govern these transactions will help individuals to protect their rights and ensure the transaction they pursue is a favorable one.

 Protection at the State Level

-- When a company agrees to purchase a seller’s structured settlement payments, they are required by law to provide information on the difference in value between the sale price and the value of the payments if the agreement is left intact.
+- When a company agrees to purchase a structured settlement, they are required by law to provide information on the difference in value between the sale price and the value of the payments if the agreement is left intact.

-- A judge must approve the transfer of payments and will work to make sure the transaction will be beneficial for the seller.
+- A judge must approve the transfer of payments and will work to make sure the transaction will be beneficial for the individual.

-- A disclosure statement must be provided to the seller that clearly summarizes the terms of the transaction the seller has agreed to.
+- A disclosure statement must be provided that clearly summarizes the terms of the transaction the individual has agreed to.

-- A cooling-off period is granted to the seller to give them time to cancel if they change their mind.
+- A cooling-off period is granted to the individual to give them time to cancel if they change their mind.

 - The entire transaction must abide by all applicable state and federal laws.

-Some states will require sellers to seek out an independent professional advisor to ensure they fully understand the implications of selling their structured settlement payments.
-Other states may only suggest the seller complete this counseling.
+Some states will require individuals to seek out an independent professional advisor to ensure they fully understand the implications of this transaction.
+Other states may only suggest the individual complete this counseling.

 The Federal Structured Settlement Protection Act of 2002